 I have spent my adult life living in Asia, most recently splitting time between Singapore and Shanghai.
-The migrant’s life is a fun one, allowing me time to do the things I love — including reading, writing, cycling, traveling, and just generally enjoying life.
+The migrant’s life is a fun one, allowing me to do the things I love — including reading, writing, cycling, traveling, and spending time family and friends.

 Keep track of past and upcoming events here